ayanchandra2005/ayanchandra2005/README.md

 👋 **Hi there!
 I'm Ayan Chandra**

-💻 Currently an undergraduate student at Northeastern University, pursuing a degree in **Computer Science** with a concentration in **AI**.
+💻 Currently an undergraduate student at Northeastern University, pursuing a **Computer Science** degree with a concentration in **AI**.
 🚀 Passionate about building impactful, user-focused products and services.
 📊 Interested in **full-stack development**, **machine learning**, and exploring the intersection of technology and **social impact**.
 🌱 I’m always looking to learn new technologies and improve my technical skills.